Immigration policy of the first Trump administration: Economic impact

-Speaking at a private gathering in February 2020, acting White House chief of staff Mick Mulvaney stated, "We are desperate — desperate — for more people.
-We are running out of people to fuel the economic growth that we’ve had in our nation over the last four years.
+Speaking at a private gathering in February 2020, acting White House chief of staff Mick Mulvaney stated, "We are desperate – desperate – for more people.
+We are running out of people to fuel the economic growth that we've had in our nation over the last four years.
 We need more immigrants," noting he was referring to legal immigration.
 During 2018 and 2019, the number of open jobs (total non-farm) averaged 7.2 million.

 Economist Austan Goolsbee explained in October 2019 that GDP growth is a function of the number of people and income per person (productivity), and restricting immigration hurts both measures.
 Immigrants start companies at twice the rate of native Americans, and half the companies in the Fortune 500 were started by immigrants or their children; such innovation helps drive productivity.
 He opined: "The long-run health of the U.S. economy is in serious danger from a self-inflicted wound: The Trump Administration's big cuts in immigration."
 He cited statistics indicating immigration to the U.S. fell 70% in 2018 to only 200,000 people, the lowest level in more than a decade.
 If immigration stayed at that level rather than the typical 1 million per year, research from Moody's Analytics indicates GDP would be $1 trillion lower than it would otherwise be in a decade.
 Further, retirement programs such as Social Security and Medicare are funded by payroll taxes paid by workers; fewer workers means significant funding shortfalls for these programs.

 The Economist reported in February 2020 that strong nominal wage gains experienced by lower-paid workers in 2019 may be due in part to restrictions on immigration, along with the low unemployment rate giving workers more bargaining power, and significant increases in state-level minimum wages over several years.
 However, nominal wages are increasing in many rich countries, even those with growing foreign-born populations.
 Further, the article cautioned: "As America ages, it will need a lot more people willing to work in health care.
-Study after study finds a positive association between immigration and long-run economic growth--and therefore, ultimately, the living standards of all Americans.
+Study after study finds a positive association between immigration and long-run economic growth – and therefore, ultimately, the living standards of all Americans.
 The Trump Administration's immigration [restrictions] may achieve a temporary boost in wages of the low-paid now, but at a cost to the country's future prosperity."

 Among the employed, the share of foreign-born workers increased from 17.0% in December 2016 to a peak of 17.8% in February 2019, before falling to 17.2% in January 2020.
-Among the civilian non-institutional population, the share of foreign-born persons rose from 16.3% in December 2016 to peaks of 16.9% in March of 2018 and 2019, before falling to 16.3% in January 2020.
+Among the civilian non-institutional population, the share of foreign-born persons rose from 16.3% in December 2016 to peaks of 16.9% in March 2018 and 2019, before falling to 16.3% in January 2020.
 The Economist also reported that: "For the first time in half a century America's immigrant population appears to be in sustained decline, both in absolute terms and as a share of the total."